Fire safety in historic and listed buildings

 Further information

-Owners of Grade II listed buildings can book a safe and well visit instead.
+Owners who are occupiers as residents of Grade II listed buildings can use our online form to book a safe and well visit instead.

 You can find out more about listed buildings and conservation areas in Surrey.